- As manufacturing systems grow more and more complex, Resilience must be put on the agenda of production managers

 - Processes are resilient

-- Your Organization has implemented an agile culture
+- Your Organization has implemented an agile & collaborative culture

 - Your whole supply chain is resilient

-- You are approaching changes with a DevOps systematic
+- You are approaching software changes with a DevOps systematic

-With these knowledge in mind, a further step towards Industrie 4.0 can be done.
+With this knowledge in mind, a further step towards Industrie 4.0 can be done.

 Image source: pixabay, CC0